aaaabhaypunjabiiii/cs220-s21-p4/README.md

  `effective damage(attacker) = original_damage(attacker,defender) * type with the higher type_effectiveness_against the defending Pokemon.`

  To illustrate this, we take Weedle as the attacker and Charizard as the defender.
- If your `type_effectiveness_against` function works correctly the values obtained by measuring the type effectiveness of Mewtwo against Gengar is
+ If your `type_effectiveness_against` function works correctly the values obtained by measuring the type effectiveness of Weedle against Charizard is

 ```
 >>> type_effectiveness_against(project.get_type1("Weedle"), "Charizard")